henrywu2019/BentoML/docs/source/deployment/azure_functions.rst

 ======================================
-Deploy BentoService to Azure Functions
+Deploy MyModel to Azure Functions
 ======================================

-Deploy to Azure Functions requires a deployment name, BentoService in name:version format, and a valid Azure location.
+Deploy to Azure Functions requires a deployment name, MyModel in name:version format, and a valid Azure location.
 You can find list of Azure locations by calling command `az account list-locations`.

-Kappa will create necessary Azure resources, and then build and deploy your BentoService as docker image to Azure Functions.
+Kappa will create necessary Azure resources, and then build and deploy your MyModel as docker image to Azure Functions.

 .. code-block:: bash